-All students must have regular access to a computer (or mobile device) with an internet connection to use the University of London International Programmes website and the Student Portal.
-These are where the programme's study resources are located.
+All students must have regular access to a computer with an internet connection to use the University of London's online resources and systems, including the Student Portal where the programme's study resources are located.

 Through the Student Portal, students can register, enter exams and use the programme's Virtual Learning Environment (VLE).
 The VLE provides electronic learning materials, access to the University of London Online Library, networking opportunities, and other resources.
-A webcam may be required in the event that online timed assessments (if offered) are proctored, and in such a case, it is a student's responsibility to ensure that they have a webcam.